boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 # What's Changed
 - `pyproject.toml` files updated to allow for Python version `>=3.8`.
-- All SageMaker modules and corresponding references were removed in commit bdcbb409.
+- All SageMaker modules and corresponding references were removed in commit 8ce393f.
+- The Service Discovery module and corresponding references were removed in commit 4a1d7abf.